THE EMERALD CITY OF DESIGN

 After the dust settled and students turned in their Charette boards, they sat down to live Skype with Barbara Marini, FASID, IDEC, an educator at the International Academy of Design and Technology in Detroit, administrator, researcher, mentor and volunteer, and 2012-2013 ASID National President.

 Lunch followed provided by Cosentino and students had the opportunity to meet (in intimate groups of 6-8) with over 20 design professionals from all facets of the industry, have their design portfolios reviewed by faculty and other experienced critics, review their résumés and gain invaluable career advice all the while.
-GO HERE to see the full list of participants.

 Presentation of the Medals